pyset/django-rest-framework-boilerplate/README.md

             'apps.local_app_name'
         ]
         ```
 6. Specify the database (if needed).
-In this example we're using SQLite database.
+In this example we're using SQLite database
     ```py
     DATABASES = {
         'default': {